 As I have stated before, I am no purist to the Marvel comics.
 In fact, the MCU is merely a refreshing brand of comedic and action-packed superhero fodder that's managed to progress and expand fluidly into an unstoppable machine.
 However, GOTG Vol. 2 takes a step out of the natural progression and dives deep into its source material's influence.
-James Gunn uses a wide combination of both familiar characters and new ones, that the comic book loyalists are sure to appreciate, to expand on Star-Lord's character rather than act as a proper stepping stone towards the upcoming Avengers: Infinity War.
+James Gunn uses a wide combination of both familiar characters and new ones, bolstering a lineup that comic book loyalists are sure to appreciate, in order to expand on Star-Lord's character rather than act as a proper stepping stone towards the upcoming Avengers: Infinity War.
+While this approach isn't necessarily destined to fail all own its own, Peter Quill's lack of personal conflict in the third act butchers this entire game-plan.
 GOTG Vol. 2's rampant attempts at comedic relief feel nowhere near as natural as its predecessor and, in conjunction with hokey dramatics and an irritatingly mind-numbing dose of Baby Groot, this sequel feels wildly off the mark.
 Marvel's typical formulaic approach is scrapped from James Gunn's latest work and, oddly enough, it leaves you longing for the cookie-cutter sequel.
 Simply stated, GOTG Vol. 2 feels twice as long and about not even half as good as the original.

 Stars: 2 stars out of 4